PomeloPay/pomelo-apidoc/README.md

 # Support

-If you have an issue with the API please open an issue on this repository.
+If need support with the Pomelo Pay API please open an issue on this repository.

 For all other support you can contact us at support@pomelopay.com